Home Cocktails Ordinary Drink Horse's Neck

 Frequently Asked Questions

-Can I use different types of ginger ale in a Horse's Neck?
+Can I use other types of spirits instead of brandy in a Horse's Neck?

-Is there a specific type of brandy recommended for the Horse's Neck?
+Is there a specific type of bitters recommended for the Horse's Neck?

-What are the best occasions to serve a Horse's Neck?
+What is the best way to garnish a Horse's Neck for maximum effect?

 You Might Also Like